-We also have a Club member from Slough Scuba on hand to provide expert advice on equipment purchasing and servicing.
+We have highly experienced Club members on hand to provide expert advice on equipment purchasing and servicing.

 Want to learn to scuba dive?
 Scuba diving is an adventure open to anyone aged 14 or over and Ruislip & Northwood Sub-Aqua Club provides high-quality BSAC training for beginners.